PluribusDigital/flash-app/docs/process/TEAMNORMS.md

   * Remember, business value and feasibility are top priority.
 11. Help others and ask for help from others.
   * Don’t struggle for more than 15 minutes without asking for help.
+11. Follow README.md for each repo for contributing, style, etc.
 12. Reviews and Retrospectives (R&Rs) are critical to our process.
 Everyone participates in them.
   * Reviews:
     - Review the work completed and secure the agreement of “Done.”